andrewsleigh/plotter/README.md

 I use the [J Tech Inkscape Laser Plug-In](https://jtechphotonics.com/?page_id=2012) to generate a G-Code file from the SVG in Inkscape.
 Currently I can only get this to work in Inkscape 0.9, which is 32 bit, and therefore not compatible with macOS Catalina.

 Then I use [CNCJS](https://cnc.js.org) to send commands to the plotter.
-They even have a half-decent [desktop app](https://github.com/cncjs/cncjs/wiki/Desktop-App).
+(As noted abve, now running on a Pi.)